stallman-j/ekonomR/vignettes/basic-regression.md

 \newcommand{\tinytableTabularrayStrikeout}[1]{\sout{#1}}
 ```

+The code `tinytable::save_tt()` will have given you a `.tex` file.

-Then, you can drag and drop the entire table `.tex` file into, preferably, a folder in your Overleaf project called something like `Tables`.
+Now, you can drag and drop the entire table `.tex` file into, preferably, a folder in your Overleaf project called something like `Tables`.

 In the [Overleaf ECON 412 folder](https://www.overleaf.com/read/wsrdjdckwmbz#f4467b), for instance, I've uploaded the table from this exercises into the path `tables/tables-from-r/basic_regression_table.tex`.

 When you update your table, you just have to update the drag and drop.

-If you'd like to be even fancier, you can sync your Overleaf with Dropbox or Github so that the tables update automatically.
+If you'd like to be even fancier, you can sync your Overleaf with Dropbox or Github so that the tables update automatically when you run your R code, and then again when you compile in Overleaf.

 Because we set a label above, we can also cross-reference the table.
 An example of how to do this is given in the file `templates/examples/inserting-tables.tex`.